 task of de-bunking a history of the Lion King’s mis-education.

-through the thick sandy tracks in the Makgadikgadi
+We drive through the thick sandy tracks in the Makgadikgadi

 Pans for several hours.
 Still no lions.
 We are apparently not

 taking their threat seriously enough when we exit the vehicle to